EventUI/PogTree/README.md

                 """;

             var parser = new TokenParser();
-            TokenContextInstance root = parser.Parse<RootContext>(content);
+            TokenContextInstance root = parser.Parse<PlainTextContext>(content);

             //get a token reader and dig recursively into the hierarchy of contexts and pull out the two YUIDoc contexts,
-            //which sit next to each other in their parent MultiLineCommentContext, which is the second ChildContext of the RootContext.
+            //which sit next to each other in their parent MultiLineCommentContext, which is the second ChildContext of the PlainTextContext.
             TokenReader reader = root.GetReader();
             TokenContextInstance yui1 = reader.GetNextContext<YUIDocContext>(true);
             TokenContextInstance yui2 = reader.GetNextContext<YUIDocContext>(true);

-            Assert.Equal("@param {SomeValue} a The first value.\r\n", yui1.GetText()); //the \r\n is added by C#'s multi-line string syntax-sugar, so even though they don't appear literally in that string it's implicitly there between the end of "." and the beginning of "@param"
+            Assert.Equal("@param {SomeType} a The first value.\r\n", yui1.GetText()); //the \r\n is added by C#'s multi-line string syntax-sugar, so even though they don't appear literally in that string it's implicitly there between the end of "." and the beginning of "@param"
-            Assert.Equal("@param {SomeOtherValue} b The second value.", yui2.GetText());
+            Assert.Equal("@param {SomeType} b The second value.", yui2.GetText());
         }

         /// <summary>